 The Code of the City of Oneida is hereby amended to include a new Chapter 71, titled "Harboring of Hens," which shall read as follows:

 "Chapter 71.
-Harboring of Hens
+Harboring of Hens within the Inside District

 §71-1 Legislative Findings and Intent.